Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-20.md

-# USE CASE: 4 Produce a Report on the cities in a district organised by largest population to smallest
+# USE CASE: 20 Produce a Report on the cities in the world organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION